-Happy Birthday to Tom Jones, who turns 81 today (June 7th)!!!
-Recently released is Jones’ 41st studio album, Surrounded By Time.
+Happy Birthday to Tom Jones, who turns 82 today (June 7th)!!!
+Out now is Jones’ 41st studio album, Surrounded By Time.
 The collection once again pairs the Welsh legend with producer Ethan Johns — son of legendary Eric Clapton and Who producer Glyn Johns.
 The collection features Jones covering Bob Dylan‘s “One More Cup Of Coffee” and Cat Stevens‘ “Popstar.”

 A new song on the album, titled, “Talking Reality Television Blues,” is directly based on Donald Trump.

-Back on April 10th, 2016, his wife of 59 years, 75-year-old Linda Woodward, died in Los Angeles after a “short but fierce battle with cancer.”
+Back on April 10th, 2016, Tom Jones’ wife of 59 years, 75-year-old Linda Woodward, died in Los Angeles after a “short but fierce battle with cancer.”
 Although unconfirmed, Jones has recently been linked with his old friend Elvis Presley‘s ex-wife, Priscilla Presley, despite representatives denying any romance.

 Tom Jones first sprang on the charts with the 1965 Top 10 smash “It’s Not Unusual,” which led to his Best New Artist Grammy for that year.
 He went on to score hits with “What’s New Pussycat?,” “Thunderball,” “Green, Green, Grass Of Home,” “Delilah,” “Help Yourself,” “I’ll Never Fall In Love Again,” “Love Me Tonight,” “Without Love (There Is Nothing),” and “She’s A Lady,” among others.